Jamunaranisasikumar/Odoo/README.md

 2.Install Maven

 ### Installing
-1.Clone this project or download in zip and extract
+1.Clone this project from master branch or download in zip and extract
 ### Built With
 Selenium + TestNG + PageObjectModel
 ### Content of each File